tsunami643/blog/_posts/2016-03-23-spring-cleaning-2016.md

 Why are mana costs on items still not shown like spells.
 The biggest thing I hated about Reborn killing *-enableaddons* was that I couldn't use [this mod anymore.](https://www.reddit.com/r/DotA2/comments/22a57n/for_those_interested_ive_made_an_item_icon/) There's really no reason why items shouldn't show mana costs on their icons.
 Valve is touching far more sacred territory with this whole tower aggro and neutral camp spawn box info on demand.
 GIVE ME MANA COSTS.

-* **The chat cheat -item no longer requires the full item name, it will instead match to a substring to create the item**
+* **The chat cheat `-item` no longer requires the full item name, it will instead match to a substring to create the item**
-* **Added a chat cheat -lvlmax that levels your hero to the max and skills all your abilities**
+* **Added a chat cheat `-lvlmax` that levels your hero to the max and skills all your abilities**

-Oh, hey, cool.
-As long as we're messing with cheats, could I also get *-toggledaynight* for
+Oh, hey, neat.
+As long as we're messing with cheats, could I also get `-toggledaynight` for

     dota_daynightcycle_toggle

-*-pausedaynight* for
+`-pausedaynight` for

     dota_daynightcycle_pause 1

-*-roshan* for
+`-roshan` for

     dota_respawn_roshan

-And a command to remove all the trees on the map would be sweet. *-trees* respawns all of them, but a command that does the opposite would be convenient.
+And a command to remove all the trees on the map would be sweet. `-trees` respawns all of them, but a command that does the opposite would be convenient.

 Cool, thanks.